Extended periodic table: Ununennium (E119)

 Due to the predicted short half-lives, the GSI team used new "fast" electronics capable of registering decay events within microseconds.
 No atoms of element 119 were identified, implying a limiting cross section of 70 fb.
 The predicted actual cross section is around 40 fb, which is at the limits of current technology.

-The team at the Joint Institute for Nuclear Research in Dubna, Russia, planned to begin experiments on the synthesis of elements 119 and 120 using the 249Bk+50Ti and 249Cf+50Ti reactions in 2019 using a new experimental complex.
-The team at RIKEN in Japan also planned to make attempts on these elements starting in 2018 with 248Cm targets using the 248Cm+51V and 248Cm+54Cr reactions.
-The former has been underway since June 2018.
+The team at RIKEN in Wakō, Japan began bombarding curium-248 targets with a vanadium-51 beam in January 2018 to search for element 119.
+Curium was chosen as a target, rather than heavier berkelium or californium, as these heavier targets are difficult to prepare.
+The ^{248}Cm targets were provided by Oak Ridge National Laboratory.
+RIKEN developed a high-intensity vanadium beam.
+The experiment began at a cyclotron while RIKEN upgraded its linear accelerators; the upgrade was completed in 2020.
+Bombardment may be continued with both machines until the first event is observed; the experiment is currently running intermittently for at least 100 days a year.
+The RIKEN team's efforts are being financed by the Emperor of Japan.
+The team at the JINR plans to attempt synthesis of element 119 in the future, probably via the ^{243}Am + ^{54}Cr reaction, but a precise timeframe has not been publicly released.

-Unbinilium
+Unbinilium (E120)

 Following their success in obtaining oganesson by the reaction between 249Cf and 48Ca in 2006, the team at the Joint Institute for Nuclear Research (JINR) in Dubna started similar experiments in March–April 2007, in hope of creating element 120 (unbinilium) from nuclei of 58Fe and 244Pu.
 Isotopes of unbinilium are predicted to have alpha decay half-lives of the order of microseconds.
 Initial analysis revealed that no atoms of element 120 were produced, providing a limit of 400 fb for the cross section at the energy studied.